songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

 The ∆AICc of the second model is 225.6429-225.4588=0.1841, which is < 2.
-If it is > 2, the process of model selection was finished, as the best model is the first one.
-Now, we should run the model averaging, and list all the possible models (16 models):
+If the ∆AICc > 2, all analyses of this dataset is completed and selecting the first model with lowest AICc value as the best model.
+Sadly, it is not!
+Now, we should run the model averaging, and list all possible models (16 models):

 {% highlight r %}